opensafely/documentation/docs/getting-started.md

 fig.savefig("output/descriptive.png")
 ```
 This code reads the CSV of patient data, and saves a histogram of ages to a new file.
-2. Save this file as `analysis/report.py`
+3. Open `project.yaml` in the editor.
+This file will be near the end of the
-3. In Visual Studio Code, open `project.yaml`.
-This file describes how each step
+   list of files and folders.
+This file describes how each step in your
-   in your analysis should be run.
-It's in a format called YAML: the way it's
+   analysis should be run.
+It's in a format called YAML: the way it's indented
-   indented matters, so be careful to copy and paste the following carefully.
+   matters, so be careful to copy and paste the following carefully.
 4. Add a `describe` action to the file, so the entire file looks like this:
 ```yaml linenums="1" hl_lines="13 14 15 16 17 18"
 version: "3.0"